Household appliances account for about 30% of total residential energy consumption in Australia, while lighting uses around 12%.

-The Energy Rating Label allows you to compare the energy efficiency and running costs of appliances before you buy—to reduce your electricity bill.
-The star rating shows how efficient a model is relative to other models of the same size.
-More stars means more efficient—when compared to other models of the same size.
+The Energy Rating Label allows you to compare the energy efficiency and running costs of appliances before you buy.
+The star rating shows the efficiency of a model relative to other models of the same size.

-The Energy Rating Label also shows the energy consumption of an appliance or how much electricity a model uses.
-It is based on standardised testing—required by law and conducted in line with the official Australian and New Zealand Standard.
-The lower the number, the less a model costs to run—and the less you pay on your electricity bill.
+The Energy Rating Label also shows the energy consumption of an appliance.
+It is based on standardised testing required by law and conducted in line with the official Australian and New Zealand Standard.

-The Energy Rating Label is more than 30 years old and only the Canadian (1978) and the US (1979-80) schemes pre-date the Australian system.
+The Energy Rating Label was introduced in 1986 and the mandatory national labelling scheme in 1992.
+Only the Canadian (1978) and US (1979-80) schemes pre-date the Australian system.

 Energy rating label - residential space heaters

 On 25 February 2019, the Australian Government announced its Climate Solutions Package.
-Under the package, the government is providing $6.5 million to examine options to expand energy rating labelling to include space heating appliances such as gas and electric heaters.
-The labelling scheme will be supported by complementary tools, to help consumers compare the operating costs of covered heaters.
-This work is being undertaken under the Equipment Energy Efficiency (E3) Program.
+Under the package, the government is providing $6.5 million to examine options to expand energy rating labelling to space heating appliances such as gas and electric heaters.
+The labelling scheme will be supported by tools to help consumers compare the operating costs of covered heaters.
+This work is being undertaken under the E3 Program.